-The Personal Understanding of Deafness (PUD programme) was developed over a number of years to address the specific social, communication confidence and self-esteem needs of children with a significant hearing loss.
-It is designed to accommodate children who

-- Use a variety of aids hearing aids, cochlear implants, BAHAs - Use a different communication modes - Attend a variety of educational placements.
+- The Personal Understanding of Deafness (PUD) programme has been developed to address the specific social, communication confidence and self-esteem needs of children who are deaf and has been used effectively by many Teachers of the Deaf.
+It is designed for children who: - Use a variety of technology hearing aids, cochlear implants, BAHAs etc - Use different communication modes including a combination of spoken and signed languages - Attend any educational placements or as part of family partnership work

-Consequently it is skeletal in its structure to allow for flexibility of planning and delivery.
+Consequently, it is skeletal in its structure to allow for flexibility of planning and delivery.